tarantool/front-ui-kit/src/components/Button/readme.md

     </FormField>
   ))}
   {(leftIcon || rightIcon) && (
-    <Text tag='p'>The style guide doesn't recommend to use icons in 'xs' sized buttons.</Text>
+    <Text tag="p">The style guide doesn't recommend to use icons in 'xs' sized buttons.</Text>
   )}
 </div>
 ```